 The M.A. in Counseling Psychology program at the Washington D.C.
 Campus is distinctive in that students receive a solid foundation in the principles of clinical psychology, along with the essential diagnostic, therapeutic, and consultative skills they need to work with a range of clinical populations and a variety of emotional and psychological conditions.
 Students learn theoretical frameworks and scientific bases, the ethical and professional guidelines of the clinical psychology and counseling profession, and the impact of diversity and cultural issues in the mental health field.
 Multicultural education and hands-on practice is integrated throughout the curriculum and students can choose from a variety of concentrations suited to their particular educational and professional goals.

-The curriculum incorporates the eight content areas outlined by the National Board of Certified Counselors and prepares graduates to sit for professional counselor licensure in the District of Columbia, Maryland, Virginia, and Delaware and can be adjusted to conform to the requirements for licensure in other nearby states in the region.
+The Counseling Psychology curriculum at the Washington, D.C. campus incorporates the eight content areas outlined by the National Board of Certified Counselors and prepares graduates to sit for professional counselor licensure in the District of Columbia, Maryland, Virginia, and Delaware and can be adjusted to conform to the requirements for licensure in other nearby states in the region.

 Child and Adolescent Treatment